Richard Collier-Keywood (Chair)

-Charlotte has a background in management education and development and worked for many years at the University of Westminster School of Management where she was made Dean.
+Charlotte has a background in management education and development and worked for many years at the University of Westminster School of Management ultimately as Dean of Management.
 She was head of management development for a major international company and then a founder of YSC, the international corporate psychology practice.
-Charlotte was awarded the Queen’s Award for Enterprise Promotion in April 2009.
-Charlotte stood down as Chair in April 2017 but remains on the Board.
+Charlotte was a member of the founding team at SSE with Michael Young, and was Chair of Trustees from 2004-17.
+She was awarded the Queen’s Award for Enterprise Promotion in April 2009.

 Charlotte is a member of the Grant Management Committee and the Finance, Audit and Risk Committee.